 Protecting Registrants.

 The Non-Commercial Stakeholder Group also noted concerns with Purpose 2, noting that disclosure to third parties is not a valid ICANN purpose for processing domain name registrants’ data and could ultimately be overruled by the law.
-The Non-Commercial Stakeholder Group also noted concerns with Purpose 7, as it could result in an increase to the number of data registration elements in the RDDS or WHOIS.
-The Non-Commercial Stakeholder Group also notes that rules with respect to RDDS should be universally applied; therefore, Recommendation 17, which permits but does not require registrars to apply geographic differentiation to registered name holders, does not align with a uniform, global Internet.
+The Non-Commercial Stakeholder Group also noted concerns with Purpose 7, as it could result in an increase to the number of data registration elements in the RDDS or WHOIS, some of which could contain personal information.
+The Non-Commercial Stakeholder Group stated that these additional data elements should not be escowed.
+The Non-Commercial Stakeholder Group dissented on Recommendation 2, noting that ICANN’s Office of the Chief Technology Officer has repeatedly stated that it does not need access to the personal information of domain name registrants in order to do its work.
+The Non-Commercial Stakeholder Group also noted that rules with respect to RDDS should be universally applied and uniformly applicable; therefore, Recommendation 16, which permits but does not require registrars to apply geographic differentiation to registered name holders, does not align with a uniform, global Internet.

 The Internet Service Providers and Connectivity Providers Constituency noted concerns with consent being given in a compliant fashion and noted the current language in the language Final Report may not address consent in a GDPR-compliant manner.